PranavKheny/elite-connect/README.md

 ```

 **2. Start the Database Container**
 If the Postgres container is not already running, use the following command to start it.
+Open a terminal in VS Code, navigate to the elite-connect\infrastructure directory then run this:
 ```Bash
 docker compose up -d
 ```